-What are the Different Types of Septic Systems?
+There Are Many Different Types of Septic Systems.
 What’s the Difference Between a Type 1, Type 2 and Type 3 Septic System?

 With many different types of septic systems choosing a septic system for your home can be quite a daunting task considering that there are several different types of septic systems available, and often a number of options to choose from within each type.